Sultan Ageng Tirtayasa University: Pakupatan Campus

 This was the main campus before the Sindangsari Campus is inaugurated in 2021.
 Pakupatan Campus is located on KM 4 Jl.
 Raya Jakarta, Pakupatan, Cipocok Jaya District, Serang City, Banten Province.
-This campus now is for Diploma degree and Postraduate School.
+This campus now is for Diploma degree, Medical Faculty (except for Nursing Program) and Postraduate School.

 Cilegon Campus

-This Campus has two faculties, The Faculty of Engineering and Faculty of Medicine.
+This Campus has one faculty, The Faculty of Engineering.
 Cilegon Campus is on KM 3 Jl.
 Jenderal Sudirman, Cilegon, Banten Province.

 Ciwaru Campus

 Ciwaru Campus for Faculty of Education and Teacher Training.
 The faculty has 18 study programs.
 The campus is located on Jl.
 Raya Ciwaru No. 25, Ciwaru, Cipare District, Serang City, Banten Province.

 Kepandean Campus

 This campus for study program of Diploma 3 Nursing, Faculty of Medicine.
 Located on Jl.
 Letnan Jidun No. 2, Kepandean, Serang City, Banten Province.

 Sindangsari Campus

 Sindangsari Campus is the new campus and become the main campus for Untirta since 2021.
 Located on Km 3 Jl.
 Palka, Sindangsari, Pabuaran District, Serang Regency, Banten Province.
 Four faculties are located in here: